 Obviously, read the entire label.
 Often, a cleaner will contain one certified organic ingredient or state that it’s fragrance free on the front, but one or two good claims does not a green product make.
 You need to look at the whole picture.

-Terms you DO NOT want to see on cleaning product packaging include:
+Terms you DO NOT want to see on cleaning products

 - “Poison” or “Danger.”
 Federal law mandates that when a product displays these terms the product has the highest possible level of hazard.